FindoraNetwork/findora-wiki/docs/wallet/sdk_cli.md

 sidebar_position: 2
 ---

-# SDK CLI
+# SDK CLI Overview

-This guide will enable developers to use `CLI commands` from the `Findora SDK`, which provides a quick **_shortcut_** to perform some, most frequently used, actions using one comand syntax.
+The `Findora SDK` contains a `CLI commands` tool which enables developers to quickly perform frequently used actions using a single comand syntax.

-### **Installing and Setting Up the `Findora SDK`**
+### **Installing and Configuring the `Findora SDK`**

-To be able to use `Findora SDK CLI` we would need to clone its repo and install its dependencies.
+To install the `Findora SDK CLI`, clone its Github repo and install its dependencies.

-For that, first, we would need to run
+First, run the command below in your terminal to download the repo:

 ```bash
 git clone https://github.com/FindoraNetwork/findora-sdk.git
 ```

-Then we are going to change the directory to the cloned version of the `Findora SDK` by running:
+Next, change the directory to the cloned version of the `Findora SDK:

 ```bash
 cd findora-sdk
 ```

-After that, we would install all its dependencies:
+Then, install all SDK dependencies:

 ```bash
 yarn
 ```

-Once it is done, we can check if `CLI` is ready to use and the easiest way to do that would be to run:
+Finally, check if the `CLI` tool is installed correctly by running:

 ```bash
 yarn cli
 ```

-Here we should see smth like:
+If installed correctly, you will see:

 ```bash
  ~/t/t/findora-sdk $ yarn cli